Adventure in Western Canada: Vancouver

 Wondrous whales

 We had a tough decision on the third day: get the ferry over to Victoria and Vancouver Island, or head for Richmond to spot some sea life.
-Neither my boyfriend or I had seen whales before, so we opted for the latter, spending five hours bobbing along the Georgia Strait in search of cetaceans.
+Neither my husband or I had seen whales before, so we opted for the latter, spending five hours bobbing along the Georgia Strait in search of cetaceans.
 We didn’t search for long.
 Within 90 minutes our Vancouver Whale Watch boat was being flanked by a resident pod of Orcas.
 And that was just the start.

 8-Whale-watching.jpg